schoolofcities/urban-data-storytelling/index.md

 }
 ```

-If you want to cite a specific page, here is an example of how to cite:
+If you want to cite a specific page, here is an example of a recommended citation:

 `Greenberg, J. & St. Louis, E. (2025).
 Exploratory data visualization.
 In Allen, J. (Eds.), Urban Data Storytelling.
 School of Cities, University of Toronto.`